12-24 Club

 Recovery Program Accommodation

-The 12-24 Club works in corporation with the 12-Step Fellowships and mutual support groups by providing them meeting spaces and special services.
-Each week, we accommodate over forty meetings of Alcoholics Anonymous, Narcotics Anonymous, Overeaters Anonymous, Al-Anon, Wellbriety, Mindfulness, Recovery-Infused Yoga, and Grief & Loss Support.
+The 12-24 Club serves by partnering with 12-Step Fellowships and mutual support groups by providing them meeting spaces and special services.
+Each week, we accommodate over forty meetings of Alcoholics Anonymous, Narcotics Anonymous, Crystal Meth Anonymous, Overeaters Anonymous, Al-Anon, Wellbriety, Recovery Yoga, and Grief & Loss Support.

 Between meeting times, our facility is available to any person seeking a safe haven away from drugs and alcohol.
 Our numerous one-on-one sponsorship rooms are available throughout the day to recovery members meeting with their sponsor or sponsee, students in recovery working on schoolwork, and people in recovery meeting with their therapist or counselor.